Masthead

 11. In the Regrid Raster tool window select the DEM as the input raster.
 Under Grid Definition leave the default option (Coord system + extents + pixel size) and click the From Dataset icon from dataset.
 Select the shasta.dat multispectral file as the reference dataset.
 This will set the coordinate system and cell size based on this dataset.
 Click OK.
 The window should now update showing the coordinate system, extent and pixel size from the Landsat data.

 12. Save the file as DEM_UTM.dat in your finals folder and click OK to run the tool.
-When the process is finished a the re-projected and re-sampled DEM should appear the the Layer Manager, this time without saying [REPROJECTED].
+When the process is finished a the re-projected and re-sampled DEM should appear the Layer Manager, this time without saying [REPROJECTED].
 Check to make sure the following files are in your finals folder: Shasta.dat (subsetted Landsat image), Shasta_snow.dat and DEM_UTM.dat.
 You may close ENVI when you are done.

 Raster Spatial Analysis in ArcGIS

 We will use the Snow file, Watershed Boundary shapefile and the Digital Elevation Models (DEMs) to analyze the extent and area of the snow.
 The first step will be to determine the amount of snow in acres within the seven Mt.
 Shasta Watersheds.
-Then we will conduct a more in-depth analysis include looking the the snow cover by aspect (slope direction) and elevation.
+Then we will conduct a more in-depth analysis including looking at the snow cover by aspect (slope direction) and elevation.
 Before using many of these tools you will need to make sure the Spatial Analyst extension in enabled in ArcGIS.

 Determining Area of Snow Layer